hspec/hspec/doc/hspec-discover.md

 `hspec-discover` gives you a default `main` function and in many cases this is exactly what you want.
 However, sometimes it is useful to customize the used main function.
-This can be achieved by passing the `--module-name` flag to `hspec-discover`.
+This can be achieved by passing the `--module-name` option to `hspec-discover`.
 It tells `hspec-discover` to use a module name different from `Main`.
 That way you can import it from your own `Main` module.